uchicago-cs/chiventure/docs/wdl++.md

 - `long_desc`: the long description that displays when the player looks around the room.
 - `items`: a list of item IDs of the items that are in the room.
 - `action_on_entry`: the ID of the action to execute when the player enters the room.
+- `actions`: a list of JSON objects, where each object is an individual action call available for the room:
+  - `call`: the "command" that the user types to invoke the associated action.
+The command should be written like `TYPE_ME my_room_id`.
+  - `action`: the ID of the action that gets invoked when the player calls the above command.
+- `connections`: a list of JSON objects, where each object is a room that the player can reach from this one:
+  - `direction`: the direction (`north`/`south`/`east`/`west`/`up`/`down`) that leads to the new room
+  - `to`: the ID of the room that this one connects to in this direction.
 - other attributes that can go here:  A `can_enter` attribute to determine if player can enter the room, etc.

+Note that with a `can_enter` attribute PLUS the functionality of global conditionals (see below), one can effectively create **room entry conditions** based on states of attributes of other objects, or the state of the player inventory, or anything else able to be checked by a conditional predicate.

 ### `items.json`